Our Story

 2013-2014: A new Investment Strategy

-Through our ReDesign2015 initiative, the Foundation developed new programs, services, and tools to help meet our goal of investing more than $1 billion over the next decade.
+Through our ReDesign2015 initiative, we developed new programs, services, and tools to help meet our goal of investing more than $1 billion over the next decade.
 Our new Investment Strategy invests for impact and includes:

 • Six new Action Areas